 As a follow-up to my last blog post about key cybersecurity and data privacy events of 2016, in this blog post I’ll take a look ahead at what 2017 may have in store.
 Buckle up, because 2017 will be eventful.

 The European Union’s General Data Protection Regulation (GDPR) is the biggest change in European privacy law in more than 20 years.
 Intended to give EU citizens greater power and control over their personal information, the GDPR will impose more restrictive rules on companies handling it.
 Although the GDPR doesn’t go into effect until May 25, 2018, its impact on the way businesses collect and use data of EU citizens means that businesses will need to focus on prepping for GDPR compliance in 2017.

 Should businesses in the U.S. care about the GDPR?
-Yes, because (1) it will apply to every business offering goods or services to EU citizens, regardless of where the business is located, and regardless of where the EU citizen is located, and (2) the fines for non-compliance can be up to 20 million euros (about $21 million) or 4% of annual worldwide revenues – whichever is greater.
+Yes, because (1) it will apply to every business offering goods or services to EU citizens, regardless of where the business is located, and (2) the fines for non-compliance can be up to 20 million euros (about $21 million) or 4% of annual worldwide revenues – whichever is greater.

 Aside from global reach and increased fines, the GDPR differs from current EU law (the EU Data Protection Directive) in several areas.
 These include:

 - A new right of data portability, which will allow people to obtain personal information they provided to a data controller;

 - The right to be “forgotten,” which allows individuals to request that their personal information be deleted;

 - A requirement that businesses which process large quantities of EU personal information appoint a data protection officer (DPO); and